Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6_ContainerOrchestrationServices/Readme.md

 - If the docker container is crashed and not running anymore?
 - If replicates need to be removed?
 How to remove?
 One by one?

+If you’re trying to manage your compute at a large scale, you must know the following:
+- How to place your containers on your instances?
+- What happens if your container fails?
+- What happens if your instance fails?
+- How to monitor deployments of your containers?

+This coordination is handled by a container orchestration service.
+- AWS offers two container orchestration services – [Amazon Elastic Container Service (ECS)](../../2_AWSComponents/4_ContainerOrchestrationServices/AmazonECS/Readme.md) and [Amazon Elastic Kubernetes Service (EKS)](../../2_AWSComponents/4_ContainerOrchestrationServices/AmazonEKS.md).

 # Popular Container Orchestration Services

 | Component                                                                                        | Strength                                                                              | Type                                                                     | Remarks |